AI Governance for UK Law Firms

 Audit Trail for COLPs

-Generates immutable audit trails mapped to SRA inspection requirements — the evidence your COLP needs when the SRA asks.
+Keeps a tamper-proof, signed record of every step, mapped to SRA inspection requirements — the evidence your COLP needs on demand.

 Every verification result, compliance check, and decision logged with timestamps